Majorana multipole response with magnetic point group symmetry: Majorana multipole response

 \subsection{Effective surface theory}

-First, we consider an effective coupling between magnetic field $\bm{B}$ and quantum fields $\bm{c}_{\bm{k}}$.
+We start from a bulk Hamiltonian describing an effective coupling between magnetic field $\bm{B}$ and quantum fields $\bm{c}_{\bm{k}}$.
 In the low-energy limit, a coupling coefficient is independent of momentum and is given by, in the Numbu space,

 with